laurenriddle/HAPI-Front-End-Capstone/README.md

 ![ Demo ](./readmeimg/hapiProjects.png)

 5. If you choose to view a project, you will be taken to the project details page.
 From here you can see the project name, description, and a button that will take you to the project's GitHub account.
-You also have the ability to view the technologies for the project by clicking the different APIs, Wireframes, ERDs, and technologies tabs.
+You also have the ability to view the technologies for the project by clicking the different APIs, Wireframes, ERDs, and Other Technologies tabs.
 If you want to add a new resource, click the appropriate button to add a new technology to your list.

 ![ Demo ](./readmeimg/hapi.jpg)